JonathanGuhl/Note-Taker/README.md

 ## Usage

 - (IF RUNNING LOCALLY) after you've installed it and run the `npm start` in the terminal.
-You can 'CMD + click' on the location given to you in the console which will be 'https://localhost:3001'
+You can 'CMD + click' on the http location given to you in the console.

 - If you want to run it through on the good ole' internet here's the [link](https://jgs-note-taker.herokuapp.com/)